eddieantonio/clc-laptops/README.md

     - Right-click » Remove "..." from Panel
  - Turn off screen lock
      - "Start" » Preferences » Power Manager
          - General: On battery/Plugged in: suspend
          - Security: Automatically lock the session: never
  - Do not ask for password on login
      - "Start" » System Tools » Users and Groups
         - Learner/Password: Change... » ✔ Don't ask for password on login
+ - Turn off Bluetooth.
+ - Add icons to Desktop.
+ - Background: Canada Learning Code logo
+ - Desktop: icons for Chromium, Atom, Scratch